rmsk2/cartflash/README.md

 for autostart but `fcart` is still callable via DOS or BASIC.
 In order to be able to distinguish a version written to cartridge flash from another one living in onboard flash, the cartridge version is named `fccart`.

+All flash versions of `fcart` are freely relocatble in flash memory, be it in onboard or cartridge flash.
+I.e. you can store them in any flash block you like and they will work.

 ## Binary distribution

 Prebuilt binaries are available at the [releases section](https://github.com/rmsk2/cartflash/releases) of this repository.